 One essential flaw in Holt McDougal’s description of the Iraq war—and a familiar theme in the portrayal of any war—is that it is depicted as a purely military affair.
 When we teach about wars, even from a critical standpoint, too often we focus only on the military aspects.
 But whether it’s Vietnam, Afghanistan, or Iraq, there is always an economic dimension.

-Inspired by Naomi Klein’s groundbreaking article for Harper’s Magazine, “Baghdad Year Zero,” I wrote a role play that examines the economic dimensions of the Iraq war.
+Inspired by Naomi Klein’s groundbreaking article, “Baghdad Year Zero,” I wrote a role play that examines the economic dimensions of the Iraq war.

 Roles included with this lesson are: